caronc/ha-ultrasync/README.md

 ## Lovelace UI

-A card I use that created and works quite well can be found in this repository as well called [`ultrasync_alarm.yaml`](https://raw.githubusercontent.com/caronc/ha-ultrasync/main/ultrasync_alarm.yaml) found at the root of this GitHub repository.
+A card I use that I created and works quite well can be found in this repository as well called [`ultrasync_alarm.yaml`](https://raw.githubusercontent.com/caronc/ha-ultrasync/main/ultrasync_alarm.yaml) found at the root of this GitHub repository.
 It requires that you additionally have the following resources already pre-added:

 - **layout-card**: [Source](https://github.com/thomasloven/lovelace-layout-card)
 - **button-card**: [Source](https://github.com/custom-cards/button-card)